KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 ## Pre-Hypostatic Position in Listings

-In listings that include both hypostatic layers and pre-hypostatic requisites, the pre-hypostatic requisites appear above the hypostatic lattice rather than below it:
+In listings that include both hypostatic layers and pre-hypostatic requisites, the pre-hypostatic requisites appear prior to the hypostatic lattice rather than after it:

 Correct:

 - the **pre-hypostatic requisites** (Supra-L₀, L₀)
 - the **hypostatic lattice** (L₅ → L₁ / IL₅ → IL₁)

-This reflects the trans-structural position of Supra-L₀ above the bifurcal lattice, with L₀ as the bifurcal coherence ground from which both centropic and inverse arcs emanate.
+This reflects the trans-structural placement of Supra-L₀ prior to bifurcal emanation, with L₀ as the bifurcal coherence ground from which both centropic and inverse arcs emanate.

 ## Traversal Notation

-For traversal contexts (describing movement between strata rather than static stratum positioning), the bidirectional arrow ↔ convention is used, starting from L₀:
+For traversal contexts (describing movement between strata rather than static stratum positioning), the bidirectional arrow ↔ convention applies, starting from L₀:

 Centropic traversal: